Ivone Dias Lourenço: Activism

-The Amnesty International Connection
+Amnesty International connection

 On 19 December 1960, Amnesty International founder Peter Benenson was reading a copy of The Times of London on his way to work, when he saw an article reporting on the sentencing of Lourenço and Verdial.
 This inspired him to write and get published an opinion piece in The Observer, known as the "forgotten prisoners", on 28 May 1961, the date Amnesty International celebrates as its founding date.
 Benenson went on to launch the Appeal for Amnesty 1961, which lead to the creation of Amnesty International in September 1962.